-Refer to the GWD website for a complete list of testing results for all required parameters.
+Refer to the GWD website for a complete list of MassDEP testing requirements and laboratory testing results.

 DEP-REQUIRED EDUCATIONAL INFORMATION

 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contamination.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline (1-800-426-4791.).